lenymrq/dotfiles/README.md

 awesome config is a modified version of [gwileful](https://github.com/Gwynsav/gwileful).

-*TODO: on screen display brightness change, lock screen*
+*TODO: on screen display brightness change*